 For a reason that’s always been unbeknownst to us, a lot of console gamers lash out against indie games.
-Perhaps they’ve seen one too many PlayStation Plus and Games With Gold months without a certified AAA title to make their investment seem worth it, or maybe it’s because they don’t seem like the real deal; 2017 is a year in which graphics keep getting prettier and open worlds keep getting bigger.
+Perhaps they’ve seen one too many PlayStation Plus and Games With Gold months without a certified AAA title to make their investment seem worth it, or maybe it’s because they don’t seem like the real deal; graphics keep getting prettier and open worlds keep getting bigger.

 But they’re really missing out, particularly when it comes to PS4 indie games.
 Sure, it can’t get anywhere near Steam in terms of the output of quality fare from smaller studios, but there are still plenty to sink your teeth into, whether it’s a throwback 2D platformer or a startlingly polished effort that looks like it came out from the likes of Ubisoft or EA.

 With that in mind, we decided to delve into our handsomely expanding library and bring you some of the best PS4 indie games there are.
 This is by no means a definitive list, and most of them aren’t even exclusive to PlayStation, but they’re all games you should be checking out nonetheless.
 We’re chucking out games that might have been published in part by Sony or a publisher of similar stature, just so they keep that true ‘independent’ tag.
 Sorry, Journey, Little Nightmares, et al.